-If, on February 27, 2023, your shares were registered directly in your name with Life Time's transfer agent, American Stock Transfer & Trust Company, LLC, then you are a stockholder of record.
+If, on February 28, 2024, your shares were registered directly in your name with Life Time's transfer agent, Equiniti Trust Company, LLC (formerly named American Stock Transfer & Trust Company, LLC), then you are a stockholder of record.
 As a stockholder of record, you may vote at the Annual Meeting or vote by proxy.
 Whether or not you plan to attend the Annual Meeting, we urge you to vote by proxy over the telephone or on the internet as instructed below (see "How do I vote?" below) or, if applicable, complete, date, sign and return the proxy card mailed to you to ensure your vote is counted.